twinnydotdev/twinny/README.md

 ![twinny](https://github.com/rjmacarthy/twinny/assets/5537428/95a1d8d5-f2fb-47b3-b246-23ff822464c3)

+The aim of twinny is to democratise the development of AI code completion tools, join me on this journey!

 ## 🚀 Getting Started

 ### Prerequisites

-- Ensure you have the `twinny-api` running on your machine.
-If not, follow the instructions [here](https://github.com/rjmacarthy/twinny-api).
+To make use of twinny properly, you will need to run [here](https://github.com/rjmacarthy/twinny-api).

+This is the server which serves the extention with compltions.

+Follow the instructions [here](https://github.com/rjmacarthy/twinny-api) on how to install and run the server.

 ### Installation & Setup

+Once you have the server up and running you will need to install the extension.

-twinny is now verified and available on the vs-code extension marketplace.
+twinny is now verified and available on the vscode extension marketplace.

-Install through vs code or visit this link.
+You can install it through vscode or visit this link for more information.

 https://marketplace.visualstudio.com/items?itemName=rjmacarthy.twinny

-### Installing manually:
+Enjoy enhanced code completions with **twinny**! 🎉

+### Development and contributions

 1. Clone this repository: